divyekalra1/DelhiCCTVApp-API/README.md

 # API for the DelhiCCTV App
-Building the DelhiCCTV App is a project to assist users, engineers and relevant people involved in the process of servicing and installation of the CCTV systems in New Delhi with easily registering and managing complaints
+The DelhiCCTV App was a project to assist users, engineers and relevant people involved in the process of servicing and installation of the CCTV systems in New Delhi with easily registering and managing complaints

 ## Create and activate a python3 virtual enviroment
 ```